uvaai/ml1/50 week5/20 Multiple Regression/content.md

 This last video will come back later in the course, but covers a topic that will already be very relevant to the assignment this week, namely *overfitting*.
-You can skip the last part about classification, as we have not covered logistic regression yet.
+You can skip the last 3 minutes of the video (the part about classification), as we have not covered logistic regression yet.

 ![embed](https://www.youtube.com/embed/NIiZZY7nlfU)